-Together with NIP, its sister organisation for psychologists, NVO maintains a Dyslexia Expert File.
+Together with NIP, its sister organization for psychologists, NVO maintains a Dyslexia Expert File.
 This records members who possess at least one of the following registrations: NVO General Educationalist, Child and Youth Psychologist, NIP or Health Care Psychologist under the Individual Health Care Professions Act (BIG).
 They are also able to provide a declaration of expertise in which they confirm their specific knowledge and skills, approach, and willingness to participate in further training in the field of dyslexia.

 The file is generally accessible and can be consulted via the NVO website.

 NVO supplies background information to the media on the work and profession of educationalist, and related issues.
-On request the association provides experts and spokespersons for interviews and radio or television programmes.
+On request the association provides experts and spokespersons for interviews and radio or television programs.
 This service is in increasing demand from the media.
 In most cases, experts recommended by NVO speak in a personal capacity.